KyleBanks/RESTCache/README.md

 });
 ```

-Calling INCR on a missing key will initialize the key with a value of 0, and then INCR as usual.
+Calling INCR on a missing key will initialize the key with a value of 0, and then INCR as usual (to 1).

 ```node
 client.incr('unknownKey', null, function(err, res) {